nhjiejan/hadoop_admin/hadoop_admin.md

 # Impala

+uses the same shared metastore that hive uses. impala does not turn queries into mapreduce jobs. impala queries run on an additional set of daemons that run on the hadoop cluster (refered to as impala servers).

+impala servers should reside on each datanode host. one impala state store server and one impala catalog server on the cluster

+to configure:

+Copy hive-site.xml, core-site.xml, hdfs-site.xml, and
+log4j.properties to /etc/impala/conf on all the hosts that will run Impala Servers

+configure startup options in /etc/default/impala on all hosts that will run impalad, the impala state store server, or the impala catalog server

 impala uses a dedicated daemon that tuns on each datanode in the cluster. when a client runs a query it contacts an arbitary node running an impala daemon, which acts as a coordinator node for the query. the coordinator sends work to other impala daemons in the cluster and combines their results into the full result set for the query.

+dfs.client.read.shortcircuit (hdfs-site.xml) Allows daemons to read directly off their host’s disks instead of having to open a socket to talk to DataNodes.
+Required value: true.

+dfs.domain.socket.path (hdfs-site.xml) Short-circuit reads use a UNIX domain socket, which requires a path.
+Recommended value: /var/run/
+hadoop-hdfs/dn._PORT.
+dfs.client.file/block/
+storage/locations.timeout.
+millis
+(hdfs-site.xml) Timeout on a call to get the locations of required file blocks.
+Recommended
+value: 10000.""
+dfs.datanode.hdfs-blocks-
+metadata.enabled
+(hdfs-site.xml) Expose the disk on a datanode on which a block resides.
+Recommended
+value: true.

+in /etc/default/impala:

+IMPALA_STATE_STORE_HOST	 : THE HOST RUNNING THE IMPALA STATE STORE SERVER

+IMPALA_CATALOG_SERVICE_HOST : THE HOST RUNNING IMPALA CATALOG SERVER

+-mem_limit argument in ```export IMPALA_SERVER_ARGS ``` statement : the amount of system memory available to impala. default is 100%

 impala uses the Hive metastore.